krahets/hello-algo/en/docs/chapter_heap/heap.md

     ```go title="heap.go"
     // In Go, we can construct a max heap of integers by implementing heap.Interface
-    // Note that implementing heap.Interface requires also implementing sort.Interface
+    // Implementing heap.Interface also requires implementing sort.Interface
     type intHeap []any

-    // Push method of heap.Interface, which pushes an element into the heap
+    // Push implements the heap.Interface method for pushing an element into the heap
     func (h *intHeap) Push(x any) {
-        // Both Push and Pop use a pointer receiver
+        // Push and Pop use pointer receiver as parameters
-        // because they not only adjust the elements of the slice but also change its length
+        // because they not only adjust the slice contents but also modify the slice length
         *h = append(*h, x.(int))
     }

-    // Pop method of heap.Interface, which removes the top element of the heap
+    // Pop implements the heap.Interface method for popping the heap top element
     func (h *intHeap) Pop() any {
-        // The element to pop from the heap is stored at the end
+        // The element to be removed is stored at the end
         last := (*h)[len(*h)-1]
         *h = (*h)[:len(*h)-1]
         return last
     }

-    // Len method of sort.Interface
+    // Len is a sort.Interface method
     func (h *intHeap) Len() int {
         return len(*h)
     }

-    // Less method of sort.Interface
+    // Less is a sort.Interface method
     func (h *intHeap) Less(i, j int) bool {
-        // If you want to implement a min heap, you would change this to a less-than comparison
+        // To implement a min heap, change this to a less-than sign
         return (*h)[i].(int) > (*h)[j].(int)
     }

-    // Swap method of sort.Interface
+    // Swap is a sort.Interface method
     func (h *intHeap) Swap(i, j int) {
         (*h)[i], (*h)[j] = (*h)[j], (*h)[i]
     }

-    // Top Retrieve the top element of the heap
+    // Top gets the heap top element
     func (h *intHeap) Top() any {
         return (*h)[0]
     }